Cinthav/Cinthav/README.md

 My name is Christopher Inthavong.
 I am highly motivated computer science student pursuing a B.S. for Computer Science, and currently a senior.
 I am eager to learn new things from the different subsets in this field.

 My primary focus is on expanding my knowledge and expertise in various programming domains.
-I am currently considering specialization in Artificial Intelligence as I take on an introductary course this semester.
+I am currently considering specialization in Artificial Intelligence as I take on an introductory course this semester.

 I have taken courses in (but not limited to):
+Operating Systems, OO Software Design and Maintenence, and ... (to be updated)

+Technical skills and tools (not limited to, and ranging from somewhat proficient to niche use):
+Java, C, Python, SQL, Go.

 I also have experience with high school and university level VEX robotics (C++ based coding mainly).
 - Collaborated with team members to program motors and even helped build the robots.